ooshyun/ooshyun.github.io/_posts/projects/2019-09-19-delay-locked-loop.md

 ---
-title: Delay Locked Loop for DRAM and CPU
+title: Delay Locked Loop for PHY interface between DRAM and CPU
 key: 20190919
 tags: Projects
 ---
 When designing the interface circuit between Memory and CPU, this circuit needs another block related to a different clock.
-Since not only two components but also every hardware had its clock rate, this independent circuit for synchronization is necessary when writing the data.
-For this reason, I started designing this circuit after creating the PHY interface block.
+Since not only two components but also every hardware had its clock rate, this independent circuit shoud need a synchronization when writing the data.
+For this reason, I started to design this circuit named Delay Locked Loop(DLL) after creating the PHY interface block.
 <br><br>
 <!-- {% include image.html
 url="/assets/images/project/dll-procedure.png"